 Group

-Interested in a Masters/PhD?
+Interested in a PhD?
 I’ll be considering students primarily via CEE, SES (IDSS), and EECS.
-I am also open to advising students with the right fit through MEng, Transportation, and TPP.
-If you are interested in working with me on impact-driven machine learning & control research for mobility, infrastructure, and sustainability, apply to any of these programs and list me in your application.
-A few special areas of interest include: deep (reinforcement) learning for combinatorial optimization, learning for control of multi-agent systems, and applied (reinforcement) learning for multi-agent mobility.
+I am also open to advising students with the right fit from other programs.
+If you are interested in working on impact-driven machine learning & control research for (semi-)autonomous mobility, apply to any of these programs and list me in your application.
+A few special areas of interest include: mixed autonomy traffic, learning-based control and coordination of multi-agent systems, machine learning for discrete optimization, modeling infrastructure for enabling autonomous mobility, environmental sustainability, and road safety.

 Interested in a postdoc?
-Please email me directly with [Postdoc starting 2023] in the title, and include a CV, short research statement, and 3 reference contacts.
-I’m particularly interested in hiring postdoctoral researchers with a strong background in machine learning, control, operations research, or public policy (!) who would like to expand their research to include high-impact applications in robotics warehouses, large-scale mobility systems, and/or wind farms (!).
+Please email me directly with [Postdoc starting 2024] in the subject, and include a CV, short research statement, 2 representative papers, and 3 reference contacts.
+I’m particularly interested in candidates with a strong background in machine learning, control, or operations research who would like to expand their research to include high-impact applications in (semi-)autonomous mobility.

 I greatly value diversity and inclusion in STEM through teaching, mentorship, and outreach.
 We are a highly collaborative and welcoming lab with diverse backgrounds that come together to make the whole stronger than the sum of its parts.
 I strongly believe that diversity in perspective is necessary to solve the world’s most challenging problems.